balayev1/ESSIS/README.md

 ## Table of Contents

 • Introduction
-   ◦ What is ESSIS?
+&nbsp;&nbsp;◦ What is ESSIS?
-   ◦ How does it work in summary?
+&nbsp;&nbsp;◦ How does it work in summary?

 • Dependencies and Installation
-   ◦ Install dependencies via conda
+&nbsp;&nbsp;◦ Install dependencies via conda
-   ◦ Install auxiliary dependencies
+&nbsp;&nbsp;◦ Install auxiliary dependencies
-   ◦ Install ESSIS
+&nbsp;&nbsp;◦ Install ESSIS

-• Input
-• Usage
-• Output